dkhanna99/JerseyWorld/README.md

+# Dhruv Khanna
+## Assignment 2
-## A basic mockup of an e-commerce site built using React and Redux.
+### A basic mockup of an e-commerce site built using React and Redux.